FordyceLab/ImageStitcher/README.md

 ## Installation
-This configuration guide assumes that you have (1) installed and configured an anaconda virtual environment with Python3, (2) installed the iPython kernel, and (3) registered your environment with your installation of jupyter.
+This configuration guide assumes that you have (1) installed and configured an anaconda virtual environment with Python ≥ 3.6), (2) installed the iPython kernel, and (3) registered your environment with your installation of jupyter.
 Great online guides to do this can be found with simple google searches [here](https://www.google.com/search?q=make+conda+environment&oq=make+conda+environment), [here](https://www.google.com/search?q=conda+install+ipython+kernel), and [here](https://www.google.com/search?q=register+ipython+kernel+jupyter).

 ### i.
-Set up and *activate* a Conda virtual environment configured with an iPython kernel registered with Jupyter in a terminal session (complete)
+Activate a Conda virtual environment configured with an iPython kernel registered with Jupyter in a terminal session

 ### ii.
 PIP install ImageStitcher
 1. Download the [ImageStitcher](https://github.com/FordyceLab/ImageStitcher) zip (private) from the FordyceLab Github
 2. Change directory to unzipped package path
 	- `$ cd /repo-download-dir`
-3. PIP install the package in place
+3. PIP install the package in place and make editable
 	- `$ pip install -e .`

 ### iii.
 Launch the [example notebook](notebooks/basic_stitcher.ipynb) from your Jupyter session